MathiasLorenz/Large_scale_project/Poisson/README.txt

 		matrix: Defines that the result matrix should be printed as the output.
 		timing: Defines that the output should be the timing info.
-Giving the memory footprint, Mflops and Walltime for the main loop.
+Giving the memory footprint (kB), Mflops and Walltime for the main loop.

 	TOLERANCE:	[default: 1e-6]
 		Sets the tolerance for the methods.
 The methods will terminate